f0lio/unix-sockets/README.md

 `-v` for verbose mode.

-***P.S:*** Port is better not be less than 1024, as those are reserved already, thus causing an error when binding the socket.
+***P.S:*** Port is better not be less than 1024, as those are reserved already, plus normal users are not allowed to run servers on them; thus causing an error when binding the socket (unless you run the server as root).